The Apprentice (American TV series): Format

-The entire losing team remains in the boardroom and are confronted with their loss.
-They are interrogated as to the reasons for their loss and which players contributed to it or failed at the task.
-Then, for the final stage of the boardroom meeting, the project manager is asked to select a certain number of teammates (typically two, but on occasion one or three) to bring back into the final-stage boardroom meeting.
-The remaining teammates return to the suite while the project manager and the selected teammates step out of the boardroom momentarily so the host can consult with his advisors.
+The second stage focuses on the losing team, who return to the boardroom to face scrutiny over their performance.
+The team is questioned about the reasons for their loss and which members were responsible.
+The project manager is then asked to select a certain number of teammates (usually two, but occasionally one or three) to accompany them to the final stage, while the remaining teammates are sent back to the suite.
+The project manager and selected teammates step out briefly as the host consults with the advisors.

-Upon returning to the boardroom for the final stage, the host and his advisors continue interrogating the remaining players about their loss.
-The project manager is sometimes further interrogated about his or her choice of teammates to bring back into the boardroom.
-Ultimately, at least one project manager and/or remaining teammate is "fired" at the host's discretion, and leaves the show.
-The host has broad discretion to fire candidates outside of this usual process, including firing multiple candidates at a time.
-The eliminated contestants are shown leaving the boardroom with their luggage and entering a taxi cab, during which they are given time to recount on their elimination that is shown over the episode's credits.
+In the final stage, the host and advisors continue interrogating the remaining candidates, often probing the project manager's decision about whom to bring back.
+Ultimately, at least one person—either the project manager or a teammate—is "fired" or "terminated" at the host's discretion, leaving the show.
+The host may also exercise the option to fire multiple candidates or dismiss someone on the spot before the final stage.
+The eliminated contestant is shown leaving the boardroom with their luggage and entering a taxi, reflecting on their elimination during the episode's closing credits.

 When only three or four candidates (depending on the season) are left, they are interviewed rather than being assigned a task.
 Executives from various companies interview the finalists and report their assessments to the host.
 Based on the interviews, a "boardroom meeting" and firing take place, leaving two candidates.

 The final two candidates are then each assigned a different final task.
 Each is given a support team of previously fired candidates.
 Final tasks generally require the finalists to organize (to various degrees) an event such as a party or a fundraiser which has multiple planning elements.
-In a final boardroom meeting following the final task, the host "hires" one of the two candidates to become his "apprentice", winning the show's prize of a one-year $250,000 starting contract to manage a business project offered by the host.
+In a final boardroom meeting following the final task, the host "hires" one of the two candidates to become the host's "apprentice", winning the show's prize of a one-year $250,000 starting contract to manage a business project offered by the host.